NEXT COMPETITION IN WILL BE HELD IN 2024

 • leading the singing of a hymn that will be provided to finalists.
 Note that this portion of the competition will also require accompaniment of a cantor and limited liturgical improvisation.

-• provide a photograph and one-paragraph biography for publication,
+• Provide a photograph and one-paragraph biography for publication

-• provide an up-to-date resumé, including past teachers and colleagues – N.B.
+• Provide an up-to-date resumé, including past teachers and colleagues – N.B.
 This information is used in assembling an impartial jury for the final competition round.
 It will NOT be used in the selection of finalists; no one referred to will be contacted by SICM, and no information will be published.

-3) The candidate alone will be responsible for registration, but a page turner will be provided.
+The candidate alone will be responsible for registration, but a page turner will be provided.

-4) A jury of three adjudicators chaired by the visiting organ instructor of that year’s session of the Summer Institute of Church Music will decide how (and if) to award the prizes.
-The decision of the jury is final; the rights to differently apportion and to withhold prizes are reserved.
+A jury of three adjudicators chaired by the visiting organ instructor of that year’s session of the Summer Institute of Church Music will decide how (and if) to award the prizes.

-Download 2022 Application Form
+Download 2024 Application Form

 Fun Facts